RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling .md

 ## Scheduling

+*Monday February 26th*: Ariana at Point Whitney; prepare equipment, test heaters, measure growth, count live animals

+*Wednesday February 28th*: Sampling day

 We will have several people helping for this sampling: Steven, Eric, Ariana, Kathleen, and Grace.

 We will expect to start set up and preparations around 9am with a goal to start the stress treatments by 11am-1pm.
 Sampling could then occur around 1-3pm with the day finished by 5pm or earlier.
 This timeline could change depending on answers to our questions above.

+During sampling, we can have 2 people sampling for RNA and DNA, 1 person sampling for physiology, and 1-2 people working on the respirometry assay.

 ## Equipment needed